 He graduated Harvard, followed by a graduate degree from The University of Pennsylvania and published essays on Renaissance madrigals + 19th century performer-composers.

-35 years ago, not long out of school, given $1500 and a handful of scholarships in April, he recruited 9 string quartets by July to attend a 8-week workshop in chamber music and group dynamics at Saratoga, NY he named The Quartet Program.
+50 years ago, not long out of school, given $1500 and a handful of scholarships in April, he recruited 9 string quartets by July to attend a 8-week workshop in chamber music and group dynamics at Saratoga, NY he named The Quartet Program. later renamed The Castleman Quartet Program.
 On its website http://quartetprogram.com alumni who have maintained contact with Charles Castleman are listed by profession: 260 members of major orchestras, 133 college teachers, 118 members of professionally active chamber groups,:49 section leaders of “A” and “B” orchestras, 26 in arts management, 19 in the medical arts, 15 lawyers, 14 in business and finance, 9 in the recording and film industry, and soloists, motivational speakers, engineers and luthiers.

 In 1995, for a season, a satellite program for String Quartets ready for management took place in Vail Colorado.
-Currently a QUARTET PROGRAM for European and American Conservatory graduates takes place in late August in Oberwart, Austria; there also is the prospect of a QUARTET PROGRAM in Australia next year
+A QUARTET PROGRAM for European and American Conservatory graduates took place in late August in Oberwart, Austria;

 MANAGEMENT OF MULTIPLE CAREERS: